yusufshakeel/localbox/README.md

 This directory contains files and folders that can be viewed in browser when you are running localbox.

-### public/assets

-This directory contains assets of the project.
-Don't change anything here.

-### public/audios

-Admin can upload audio files in this folder and clients will be able to download them.

-### public/documents

-Admin can upload document files in this folder and clients will be able to download them.

-### public/images

-Admin can upload image files in this folder and clients will be able to download them.

-### public/uploads

-Anyone can upload any files here.

-### public/videos

-Admin can upload video files in this folder and clients will be able to download them.

-### public/temp-chats

-This folder contains all the uploaded files from the TempChats.

-Note: All the uploaded files via TempChats are auto-deleted.

 ## License

 It's free :smiley: